availabs/NPMRDS_Database/tasks/tegolaTileServer/reports/Tegola_Experiments.performance.md

 - [NYS RIS using ST_AsMVTGeom in docker](http://saturn.availabs.org/tegola_performance_experiments/mvt_nys_ris_docker/) (best performance)
 - [AVAIL Conflation Map using ST_AsBinary on pluto](http://saturn.availabs.org/tegola_performance_experiments/binary_conflation_pluto/)

+The above pages used instructions from [Tegola With Mapbox GL JS](https://tegola.io/tutorials/tegola-with-mapbox/)

 ## Slow performance using npmrds_production database on pluto

 The tile providers that use the npmrds_production database on pluto are very slow.